Faaz-S/YUSnaps/personal.md

 InputGroup imported from chakra for input line below comments Skeleton imported from chakra to show a loading state of a component

+# Firebase

+- it is a backend as a service by Google [eliminates the need for servers or databases]
+- Zustand is a small unopinionated state management library built by Jotai and React-spring.
+It has a comfy API based on hooks, and isn't opinionated.

+- we also used Toast from chakra